Ultimate Casselton Real Estate Investing Guide for 2026

 Property Taxes

-If property taxes keep increasing, the customer’s house payments also keep rising.
-Overdue borrowers may not be able to keep up with increasing mortgage loan payments and might interrupt making payments altogether.
+If property taxes keep growing, the customer's mortgage payments also keep going up.
+Overdue homeowners might not be able to keep up with increasing mortgage loan payments and could interrupt paying altogether.

 Real Estate Market Strength